turingH/aera-v3-audit/cheat_list.md

 - `_solveDepositDirect` and `_solveRedeemDirect` always deliver assets to `request.user`.
 See `Provisioner.sol` lines 776-787 and 815-826.
 - CCTP bridging uses the vault address (`bytes32(uint160(address(vault)))`) as the cross-chain recipient, not user addresses.
 See `CCTPHooks.fork.t.sol` lines 147-156.
 - Direct solving does not support cross-chain address mapping.
 Assets always return to `request.user` on the source chain.
 See `Provisioner.sol` lines 764-791 and 803-830.
+- Requests move assets to the Provisioner and record the hash on-chain; there is no off-chain signature to replay across chains.
+See `requestDeposit` lines 201-217 and `requestRedeem` lines 242-258.
+- Solving functions rebuild the hash from storage using `_getRequestHash` and track usage via `asyncDepositHashes` and `asyncRedeemHashes`, preventing cross-chain reuse.
+See `Provisioner.sol` lines 68-72 and 1005-1030.

 ### Transfer Hook Design
 - `MultiDepositorVault` stores a single `beforeTransferHook` selected at deployment. `_update()` fetches this hook and calls `hook.beforeTransfer()` once per transfer.
 See `MultiDepositorVault.sol` lines 49-54 and 108-114.